XarmenXepo/CS50notes/README.md

-Contains .c files with notes to self, from CS50 course.
+Contains .c .txt files with notes to self, from CS50 course.
 Does not contain any coursework solutions.